pgpais/Koala-Boutique-Adventurer/README.md

 ### Gameplay:

 The player goes on missions to provide the Manager (other game) with resources to unlock more classes/items/buffs.
-These new mechanics incentivize and the prospect of unlocking more incentivize the player into coming back.
+These new mechanics and the prospect of unlocking more incentivize the player into coming back.